47 Counties of 2010

 What's the Future?

 The Constitution of Kenya 2010 introduced the concept of political, administrative and fiscal devolution centered on a geographical unit known as the County.
 The table below gives the 47 Counties of Kenya as listed in the First Schedule of the New Constitution.
-They are clustered under the old 8 Provincial Administrative boundaries for clarity.
-Like the Counties, the Provinces are a historical fact of post-colonial Kenya.
+They are clustered under the old 8 Provincial Administrative boundaries for clarity and historical perspective.
+Just like the Counties, the Provinces are a historical fact of post-colonial Kenya.

 Table 1.
 The 47 Counties of Kenya